+1.2.6 US DOE Richland

-1.2.5 «Customer Name»’s CHWM may also change under the following conditions:
+BPA shall adjust «Customer Name»’s CHWM under the following conditions:

-1.2.5.1 Subject to sections 1.2.5.2 through 1.2.5.5 of this exhibit, BPA shall increase «Customer Name»’s CHWM if «Customer Name»’s electricity consumption increases due to the loads related to defense materials activities that are onsite at the DOE facilities that «Customer Name» serves in the state of Washington.
+1.2.6.1 During each Above-CHWM Load Process, and subject to section 1.2.6.2 through section 1.2.6.5 of this exhibit, BPA shall increase «Customer Name»’s CHWM if «Customer Name»’s electric power consumption increases due to the loads related to defense materials activities that are on-site at the DOE facilities that «Customer Name» serves in the state of Washington.

-1.2.5.2 «Customer Name» shall notify BPA at least three years prior to when the loads related to defense materials activities are expected to increase. «Customer Name» may satisfy this notice requirement by providing BPA with annual 10-year load forecasts that indicate, with at least three years lead time, when these loads are expected to increase.
-If BPA is notified pursuant to these terms, then by the next September 30 of a Forecast Year BPA shall revise this exhibit to increase «Customer Name»’s CHWM for the Rate Period where these loads are expected to increase.
+1.2.6.2 «Customer Name» shall notify BPA at least three years prior to any forecasted increase in loads related to defense materials activities. «Customer Name» may satisfy this notice requirement by providing BPA with annual 10-year load forecasts that indicate, with at least three years’ lead time, when these loads are expected to increase.
+If «Customer Name» notifies BPA pursuant to these terms, then by the next March 31 of a Rate Case Year BPA shall revise this Exhibit B to increase «Customer Name»’s CHWM effective for the Rate Period where these loads are forecasted to increase.

-1.2.5.3 In no circumstance shall «Customer Name»’s CHWM exceed 92 average megawatts.
+1.2.6.3 The total cumulative increase in «Customer Name»’s CHWM over the term of this Agreement shall be limited to the difference between 36.539 aMW and «Customer Name»’s CHWM prior to any subsequent CHWM adjustment.

-1.2.5.4 «Customer Name» shall meter loads not related to defense materials activities separately from «Customer Name»’s loads related to defense materials activities.
-Meters and metering equipment necessary to meter loads not related to defense materials activities shall be installed at «Customer Name»’s expense.
+1.2.6.4 «Customer Name» shall meter loads not related to defense materials activities separately from «Customer Name»’s loads related to defense materials activities. «Customer Name» shall install meters and metering equipment necessary to meter loads not related to defense materials activities at «Customer Name»’s expense.

-1.2.5.5 Tier 2 Rates shall apply to Firm Requirements Power that «Customer Name» purchases from BPA to serve new loads not related to defense materials activities after September 30, 2011.Drafter’s Note: End 1.2.5 for DOE Richland.
+1.2.6.5 BPA shall only include load growth related to on-going defense materials activities in «Customer Name»’s CHWM adjustments under this section 1.2.6.

+1.2.6.6 For purposes of the Tier 1 Marginal Energy True-Up rate, «Customer Name»’s CHWM shall be 36.539 aMW.

+Drafter’s Note: End 1.2.6 for DOE Richland.

-Drafter’s Note: Include in contracts of qualifying tribal utilities (e.g. Yakama and Umpqua Indian Utility Cooperative):
+Drafter’s Note: Include in contracts of qualifying tribal utilities (e.g. Yakama, Kalispel Tribal Utility, and Umpqua Indian Utility Cooperative) and utilities operated pursuant to a P.L.
+93-638 contract (e.g. Mission Valley Power):

-1.2.5 «Customer Name»’s CHWM may also change under the following conditions stated in this section 1.2.5.
-This section 1.2.5 shall not apply after September 30, 2021.
+1.2.6 Tribal Utilities

+After the application of any adjustment under section 1.2.5 above, BPA shall adjust «Customer Name»’s CHWM as follows:

-1.2.5.1 At the time BPA calculates «Customer Name»’s RHWM for each Rate Period, and subject to sections 1.2.5.4 and 1.2.5.5 of this exhibit, BPA shall increase «Customer Name»’s CHWM by the amount of «Customer Name»’s forecasted load growth during the upcoming Rate Period.
+1.2.6.1 During each Above-CHWM Load Process, and subject to section 1.2.6.4 below, BPA shall increase «Customer Name»’s CHWM by the amount of «Customer Name»’s Preliminary Net Requirement growth expected during the upcoming Rate Period.

-1.2.5.2 If «Customer Name» acquires an Annexed Load from a utility that does not have a CHWM, then BPA shall increase «Customer Name»’s CHWM by the amount of Annexed Load subject to sections 1.2.5.4 and 1.2.5.5 of this exhibit.
+1.2.6.2 If «Customer Name» acquires an Annexed Load from a utility that does not have a CHWM, then BPA shall increase «Customer Name»’s CHWM by the amount of Annexed Load subject to section 1.2.6.4 of this exhibit.

-1.2.5.3 If «Customer Name» acquires an Annexed Load from a utility that has a CHWM, and if such Annexed Load exceeds the CHWM amount added from the other utility pursuant to section 1.2.2 of this exhibit, then BPA shall increase «Customer Name»’s CHWM by an additional amount equal to the amount of the excess, minus any annexed NLSLs, subject to sections 1.2.5.4 and 1.2.5.5 of this exhibit.
+1.2.6.3 If «Customer Name» acquires an Annexed Load from a utility that has a CHWM, and if such Annexed Load exceeds the CHWM amount established by section 1.2.2 of this exhibit, then BPA shall increase «Customer Name»’s CHWM by the difference between the Annexed Load amount and the transferred CHWM amount, minus any annexed NLSLs, subject to section 1.2.6.4 of this exhibit.

-1.2.5.4 BPA shall not increase «Customer Name»’s CHWM under this section 1.2.5 if either of the following limits have been reached:
+1.2.6.4 CHWM adjustments made pursuant to this section 1.2.6 are subject to the following limitations: